CRISPR Coverage Calculator - Library Size & Tiling

 How does oligo pool uniformity affect screen results?

 Non-uniform pools mean some guides have lower effective coverage.
 If the worst-represented guides are at 0.1× the mean, their effective coverage is only 10% of the average.
 These underrepresented guides are more likely to generate noisy data or false negatives.
-Use our Uniformity Estimator to predict your pool distribution, then input the fold-difference into this calculator to compute adequate cell numbers.
+Use the Uniformity Estimator to predict your pool distribution, then input the fold-difference into this calculator to compute adequate cell numbers.

 What tiling overlap should I use for gene synthesis?